fourpenny/print_dashboard/README.md

 # print_dashboard

 A plugin for Octoprint to display some valuable information and statistics about your prints and printer.
+Use these displays and predictions created from your print data to determine whether a given print is likely to successful before printing, so you can make adjustments to your nozzle height, temperature, and bed level before wasting money and time on partially completed prints.

 **NOTE:** This plugin is still a work in progress!
-At the moment, it is simply some static page templates and a sqlite database.
-Take a look around if you want.
+Feel free to take a look around.

 ## Setup